A tagline gives more information about you and about your purpose in a short, bite-size phrase that can easily sink into your reader’s minds.

 Yeah, poetry.
 That stuff you had to learn in high school (or didn’t learn, because you were zoning out).
 Love it or hate it, poetry focuses on the rhythms, beats, and patterns of language, and that makes it an asset when it comes turning out a good phrase.

 The best taglines are poetry.
 Here are some examples of how to put this into practice.

-1.)
-Alliteration – Start each word (or at least a significant amount of words) with the same letter.
+Start each word (or at least a significant number of words) with the same letter.
 One of my old tag lines for fiction was Monsters, Misfits, and Mushy Stuff.
 Ronie Kendig’s tagline?
 Rapid-Fire Fiction.
 Pam Halter has a great one with Fairies, Fantasy, and Faith.
 Alliteration sticks in the brain and creates a great starting point for your brand.

-2.)
-Rhyming – Another old tagline I’ve seen is Create.
+Another tagline I’ve seen is Create.
 Explore.
-Illuminate.
-This tagline used the One Word method, but also sneaks in a rhyme between the first and third words.
+Read.
+This tagline used the One Word method mentioned below, but also sneaks in a rhyme between the first and third words.
 The second “buffer” word and the fact that all three of the words directly relate to the mission statement makes this tagline a home run.